Aldrin-Shanty/recipes-html-tutorial/README.md

 # Recipe HTML Site

 Welcome to the Recipe HTML Site repository!
 This project is designed to improve my frontend development skills by creating a visually appealing and user-friendly website for displaying various recipes.
-The site is built using HTML, CSS, and JavaScript.
+The site is built using HTML.

 ## Table of Contents